 For college, he ventured north to central New York state’s Syracuse University, where he graduated in 2016 with a Bachelor of Science in broadcast digital journalism.
 At Syracuse, he kept busy through internships with local radio stations, part-time jobs, and volunteering as a leader with Christian ministry outreach organization Young Life.
 He also “screamed (his) lungs out during Syracuse basketball games,” Davis says — not least since the Orange made it to the Final Four twice during his four-year term at the school.

 After college, Davis packed up and moved even further north to join KNOM’s news team, compelled by “the opportunity to work for a radio station in a remote, unique place like Nome” — as well as the “great unknown” and “almost mysterious” qualities of our corner of the world.

 After the conclusion of his 2016-2017 volunteer year, Davis joined KNOM’s permanent staff as news director in July 2017.
-Then, in July 2018, he moved on from KNOM to pursue other professional projects in Nome — but remains a part of the mission as a community deejay.
+In July 2018, he moved on from KNOM to pursue other professional projects in Nome — but remained a part of the mission as a community deejay.
 Just a few months later, he returned to KNOM as a paid staffer, this time as an executive assistant to the general manager.